 A FireSmart demonstration project within Centennial Park was initiated in 2011.
 The Ontario Ministry of Natural Resources’ FireSmart program helps communities and homeowners take action and protect their properties and adjacent natural resources from the risk of wildfires.
 Find out more

-In 2010, the City of Thunder Bay Parks Division retained KBM Forestry Consultants to develop a Stewardship Plan for the forest within Centennial Park and Trowbridge Falls Park to ensure the long-term health and sustainability of the area.
+In 2010, the City of Thunder Bay's Parks Division (now Parks & Open Spaces Section) retained KBM Forestry Consultants to develop a Stewardship Plan for the forest within Centennial Park and Trowbridge Falls Park to ensure the long-term health and sustainability of the area.

 Amenities & Attractions: